vulcainjs/vulcainjs.github.io/docs/reference/domain.md

 # Domain model

 All services belong to a domain like **Customer** or **Billing**.
-Domain name is defined in every startup file and it's available as a standard service (see [standard services](/reference/injection/#predefined-services))
+Domain name is defined in every startup file and is available as a standard service (see [standard services](/reference/injection/#predefined-services))

 Services use **domain model**, or **Schema** in vulcain context, to validate input data.

 **Schemas** are defined with annotations.
-Only well defined schema properties will be taken into account when requesting a handler.
+Only well defined schema properties will be taken into account when requesting an handler.

-Define a schema is really easy.
+Defining a schema is really easy.

 ```ts
 @Model()